Aryannn-gupta/Titanic-survival-prediction/README.md

-A classic data science project that involves predicting the survival of passengers on the Titanic based on a set of features such as age, sex, passenger class, and more.
-A comprehensive project that helps in understanding various aspects of data science, including data cleaning, feature engineering, model training, and evaluation.
+A classic data science project that involves predicting the survival of passengers on the Titanic based on a set of features such as age, sex, passenger class, and more, and that helps in understanding various aspects of data science, including data cleaning, feature engineering, model training, and evaluation.
 An overview of the approach to the project :

 >Data Loading: Import the dataset using libraries like Pandas.